The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 What Makes A Tropical Cyclone Dangerous

-The sheer size of a cyclone results in widespread damage over an extensive area.
-Large regions get subjected to constant heavy rains and strong winds, which often leads to individuals being trapped in place and unable to get out of harm's way.
+3. The sheer size of a cyclone results in widespread damage over an extensive area.
+Large regions are subjected to constant heavy rains and strong winds, which often lead to individuals being trapped in place and unable to get out of harm’s way.

-Tropical cyclones are complex storm systems that require a complete and separate article to grasp a better understanding of how it functions.
-You can find more in-depth information about tropical cyclones/hurricanes in this article
+Tropical cyclones are complex storm systems that require a separate article for a full understanding of how they function.
+You can find more in-depth information about tropical cyclones/hurricanes in this article.

 3) Lightning